canonical/checkbox/docs/reference/job-status.rst

 - Automated job is marked as ``noreturn`` and the session was interrupted and brought back
 - Manual job marked as passed by the user
-- Job explicitly marked as passed by the user when a session was manually brought back after interruption the job as pass
+- Job explicitly marked as passed by the user when a session was manually brought back after interruption

 Every passed job is marked by either the following symbol ``☑`` (ballot box with check) or the text ``job passed``.
 Checkbox internally uses the ``IJobResult.OUTCOME_PASS`` object to mark these jobs.

 Skipped Jobs
 ------------